 “I don’t have my usual assortment of props for this tour.
 Chris and I talked about moving toward being catalysts of good cheer.
 These shows are less about the audience appreciating us as visiting performers, and more about the community members appreciating each other.”

 Three Clowns Without Borders USA artists travelled to Haiti for a tour in collaboration with artist-envoy organization Project Troubadour.
 They visited the rural southwest region as guests of the U.S./Haiti organization Hispaniola Health Partners, which provides medicine to that region.
 Hispaniola Health Partners invited CWB to join the community in celebrating their brand new clinic, and bring comic relief to a refugee camp of Haitian-Dominican exiles close to the Dominican border.

-The second half of the trip will be in and around Port-au-Prince.
-It will include shows for hundreds of children in orphanages and schools, some of which receive grass-roots level support by an international network of concerned folks associated with the members of the team.
-And, while in the capital, our clowns will meet and share skills with local performers and artists.
+The second half of the tour was centered in Port-au-Prince, where the clowns performed shows for hundreds of children in orphanages and schools.
+Some of these places receive grassroots-level support from an international network of concerned folks associated with members of the team.
+While in the capital, the clowns shared skills with local performers and artists.

 Haiti is the poorest country in the Western Hemisphere and the 2010 earthquake compounded many economic and social problems.
 Relatively calm since 2006, Haiti saw a rise in instability in 2015 and 2016, as presidential elections were repeatedly postponed.
 New elections are slated for April this year.

 CWB sent three physical comedians on this tour: Alex ‘the Jester’ Feldman, Clay ‘Mazing’ Letson, and Chris ‘Hoopoe’ Yerlig.
 They mixed juggling, music, mime and improvised comedy to create their performance.